 Sweet and Easy

 It might seem unusual for a dentist to recommend chewing gum, but if you are going to chew gum, I recommend xylitol gum.
 Studies have shown that xylitol may prevent cavities by inhibiting the growth of the bacteria (Streptococcus mutans) that cause decay.
-Xylitol can also be found in toothpastes and candies. effort.
-If you are prone to headaches remember to spit out the gum.
+Xylitol can also be found in toothpastes and candies.

 A double-blind placebo-controlled study of 1,677 children showed that xylitol-enriched toothpaste users developed significantly fewer cavities than those who used the fluoride-only toothpaste over a three-year period.
 While, a double-blinded study showed that the effect of xylitol on developing fewer cavities was in a dose-dependent fashion; that is, the more xylitol that is used, the less dental decay.